Eugenio Chiesa: War

 A year later, returning from a term serving on the frontline, Chiesa shared his opinion that Italy would face catastrophe unless Marshall Cadorna was replaced as Army Chief of Staff.
 A few months before the disastrous Battle of Caporetto, during October/November 1917, Chiesa was still expressing intense criticism of the conduct of the war.
 That same year he was appointed a "General Commissioner for Military Supplies".
 Since he was already a member of parliament), the original proposal had been to make this a ministerial appointment, but this would have required him to swear an oath of loyalty to the king, which was a committed risorgimento republican he was disinclined to do.
 He therefore turned down any offer of a ministerial appointment.
 In his new posting he was mandated to organise a consignment of equipment for the army air corps: he ventured to question some of the details.
 After the war was over he was characteristically inclusive in sharing his conclusions from 1917, which appear in a pamphlet he wrote entitled "L'Aeronautica di guerra nella gestione del Commissariato generale".
-During November 1917, in the aftermath of Caporetto, Army Chief of Staff Luigi Cadorna was replaced.
+In November 1917, in the aftermath of Caporetto, Army Chief of Staff Luigi Cadorna was replaced.
 That same month "the honorable Eugenio Chiesa" was appointed "Commissario Generale per l’Aeronautica", in the context of a broader reconfiguration which marked the start of a distancing of what became the Italian Air Force from under the direct command of the army.
-Chiesa was now responsible for co-ordinating and presiding over industrial mobilisation in respect of aircraft production.
+Chiesa was now responsible for coordinating and presiding over industrial mobilisation in respect of aircraft production.